Offering condolences can be challenging when you struggle to say just the right thing.

 As soon as you have the news from a legitimate source, it is appropriate to reach out directly to the person or people affected.

-Consideration, courtesy, and common sense should serve as your guides to communication.
+Compassion, courtesy, and common sense should serve as your guides to communication.
 A phone call is thoughtful, but be understanding if your call goes unanswered or is sent to voice mail.
 Your friend may be overwhelmed with phone calls at the time, and simply unable to handle them all.

 Pay a visit to the bereaved only if you know this will be appreciated.
 Some people prefer to handle grief or challenges in private.